OUT on the Hill Black LGBT Leadership Summit

 OOTH2015 activities will include the opportunity to participate in the Congressional Black Caucus Foundation’s Annual Legislative Conference (CBCF-ALC).
 Join thousands of African American policy makers, key influencers, organizers and concerned citizens in our nation’s capital to advocate for an African American agenda inclusive of Black LGBT people.

-OOTH2015 registration will open in mid-June so stay tuned to take advantage of the early registration rates and other opportunities!
+OOTH2015 registration will open in late July so stay tuned to take advantage of the early registration rates and other opportunities!

 CALL FOR ABSTRACTS

 NBJC is organizing a robust agenda of groundbreaking events for OOTH2015, with topics covering HIV/AIDS awareness and prevention, health disparities, economic empowerment, faith and religion, social justice and community engagement impacting the lives of Black LGBT people.
 To broaden the program and make it as comprehensive as possible, NBJC hosted a Call for Abstracts to incorporate sessions that empower, educate and enhance the knowledge base of OOTH2015 participants.

 OFFICIAL SPONSORSHIP OPPORTUNITIES

 Interested in becoming an official sponsor of OOTH2015?
 For this year’s programmatic efforts at OOTH2015, NBJC has sponsorship opportunities for corporations, partner organizations and other entities interested in the Black LGBT population and allied communities, and the health and wellness needs of the Black community--with a specific focus on Black LGBT people.
 Sponsorship opportunities includes: exhibitor showcase; sponsored registrations; issue-specific workshops; visibility and recognition in online and print material; and more.
 This is a prime opportunity to engage existing leaders working to build an equity and justice movement that prioritizes Black LBGT people, while equipping grassroots advocates with important tools and resources.